-If any change is made to COS resources (such as new files uploaded or files deleted), you will receive prompt notification.
-Event notification can be used together with Serverless Cloud Function to meet the needs of more application scenarios:
+If any change is made to Cloud Object Storage (COS) resources (such as new files uploaded or files deleted), you will receive prompt notification.
+Event notification can be used together with Serverless Cloud Function (SCF) to meet the needs of more application scenarios:

 - System integration: Your own service APIs can be called when files in COS are created, deleted, or overwritten.
 In user-generated content (UGC) scenarios, with the event notification feature, the client side will be able to interact with the server side.

 - Data processing: Files in COS can be automatically processed, such as automatic decompression and AI recognition.